Amit7272/Amit7272/README.md

 - 👋 Hi, I’m @Amit7272
-- 👀 I’m interested in azure
+- 👀 I’m interested in azure Cloud Platform
-- 🌱 I’m currently learning azure Admin
 - 💞️ I’m looking to collaborate on azure Admin Infra
 - 📫 How to reach me ...adshinde7272@gmail.com